-Thanks to the City of Mandurah the all-terrain wheelchair is available for loan free of charge from the Mandurah Visitors Centre, 75 Mandurah Terrace.
+Thanks to the City of Mandurah and Barry Small the all-terrain wheelchair is available for loan free of charge from Mandurah Ocean Marina Chalets.

-The all-terrain wheelchair is able to be used on both beach (with balloon tyres) and on rough land surfaces (with bicycle tyres).
-Please inform staff at the Visitors Centre of your intended use so that they can provide you with the necessary equipment.
+The all-terrain wheelchair is able to be used on the beach (with balloon tyres) and also on rough land surfaces (with bicycle tyres).
+Please inform the staff at the Chalets of your intended use so that they can provide you with the necessary equipment.

 It is highly recommended that users and attendants watch this instructional video before using the chair.

 The all-terrain wheelchair was designed by people with restricted mobility for people with restricted mobility and can be used by people of all ages and degrees of mobility.